Home » Alcohol and Controlled Substances

 - Provide alternative beverages and food during the entire period that alcoholic beverages are available.
 Students organizing the event are responsible for providing both nonalcoholic beverages and food.

-- Ensure that students serving alcoholic beverages have successfully completed “Host Responsibility Training” as delineated above.
+- Ensure that students serving alcoholic beverages have successfully completed Social Responsibility Training, as delineated, above.
 (The practice of “self-serve” is prohibited.)

-- Comply with the appropriate dean’s office standards that effect the engaging of security officers or third-party bartenders (e.g., an event with a band or DJ, or guests invited from outside the Vanderbilt community, might require security, but it is unlikely that a wine and cheese reception for a visiting scholar would).
+- Comply with the appropriate dean’s office standards that effect the engaging of security officers or third-party bar tenders.
+(E.g, an event with a band or DJ, or guests invited from outside the Vanderbilt community, might require security.
+It is unlikely that a wine and cheese reception for a visiting scholar would.)

 [ Back to Top ]

-For special events, a space may be designated as a place where the possession and consumption of alcoholic beverages by those of legal drinking age is permitted.
+For special events, a place may be designated as one where the possession and consumption of alcoholic beverages by those of legal drinking age is permitted.
 However, such occasions must be registered, approved, and advertised five days in advance as an event at which alcohol may be consumed.
 Sponsoring organizations may arrange for the provision in two ways.

 - They may register the event as “B.Y.O.B” (“bring your own beverage”).